 The one-hour guided tours include interactive experiences like playing local instruments and learning how to build a cactus fence.
 The fences help keep wild goats out of the gardens!

 Insider’s Tip: Pre-pandemic, this was the site of Nos Zjilea (our talents) a fabulous local food, culture and music festival held the last Saturday of each month.
-They hope to resume fall of 2021, but you can preview it on their Facebook Page.
+You can check it out on their Facebook Page.

 14. Explore an Other-worldly Outback

 For epic sightseeing, head to the surreal, arid, cacti-studded outback ringed with black craggy volcanic cliffs and wild crashing waves on the northwest part of Bonaire.
 One of the island’s best outdoor attractions is Washington-Slagbaai National Park, a protected terrestrial region that encompasses one fifth of the island.

 The visitor center at the park entrance has a small museum and provides hiking, mountain biking, and road trail maps, and brochures with points of interest and popular wildlife spots such as flamingo haunts in the salt marshes.
 This is also where you pay your park fee.